Specialist in Blood Bank (SBB) Technology Program

 The Blood Bank

-The supervisors/lead technologists of all technical areas in the Blood Bank are Specialists in Blood Banking.
-The Blood Bank Medical Director is certified by the American Board of Pathology in Anatomic and Clinical Pathology with a subspecialty board certification in Transfusion Medicine/Blood Banking.
+The Blood Bank Medical Director is certified by the American Board of Pathology in Anatomic and Clinical Pathology with a subspecialty board certification in transfusion medicine/blood banking.
+Supervisors and lead technologists here are specialists in blood banking.

-Baccalaureate degree from a regionally accredited college/university in medical technology/clinical laboratory science or a related science
+All applicants to the Specialist in Blood Banking Technology program must have a Baccalaureate degree from a regionally accredited college/university in medical technology/clinical laboratory science or a related science.

 - MT/MLS(ASCP)/BB(ASCP) certification or equivalent